dbustan/dbustan/README.md

 ## About Me
-My name is Daniel Bustan student at UCSC studying Game Dev.
+My name is Daniel Bustan and I'm a UCSC graduate of Game Development.
 Regardless of what you may think, I exist.
 ## Skills

 ### Coding